AadityaG-xoS/Resume-Parser/README.md

 Output Module: Formats the extracted data into JSON and handles integration with external systems.

-Customization
-Users can customize the prompts and parsing rules by modifying the configuration files.
+Customization: Users can customize the prompts and parsing rules by modifying the configuration files.
 This allows the parser to be tailored to specific use cases or industries.